Indigenous futurisms: Video games

 Additionally, the popular game Fallout: New Vegas features a DLC titled Honest Hearts that showcases Indigenous culture in a dystopian future.
 Various tribes exist in the new region of Zion Canyon, and the connection to nature is showcased with rain and friendly dogs being introduced to Fallout: New Vegas for the first time.

 There has been controversy surrounding representation of Native people in video games, and iconic games such as The Oregon Trail have depicted Indigenous cultures as dangerous and violent.
-The developement teams of many new video games have begun hiring consultants from Native communities to ensure accurate representation, with the popular video game Assassin's Creed III collaborating on the game with the Mohawk Nation.
+The development teams of many new video games have begun hiring consultants from Native communities to ensure accurate representation, with the popular video game Assassin's Creed III collaborating on the game with the Mohawk Nation.
 A recent Indigenous futurist's game, Terra Nova, was produced by Maize Longboat, a member of the Mohawk tribe, and many other indigenous people have been engaging in the production of video games centered around indigenous themes.